Lionel Rogosin: Final films

 In the 1970s, with rising financial difficulties, Rogosin made low-budget films supported by European television stations.
 Two of them, Black Roots and Black Fantasy, dealt with economic and social hardships faced by African-Americans.
-He made Woodcutters of the Deep South about a black and white cooperative, and finally Arab-Israeli Dialogue, an attempt to give a voice and meeting ground to both parties through a discussion between a Palestinian poet and an Israeli journalist.
+He made Woodcutters of the Deep South about a black and white cooperative, and finally Arab-Israeli Dialogue, an attempt to give a voice and meeting ground to both parties through a discussion between a Palestinian poet, Rashid Hussein and an Israeli journalist, Amos Kenan.

 Rogosin sold the Bleecker Street Theater in 1974 and brought Impact Films to an end in 1978.
 Though he continued to develop many film projects on subjects such as Navajo Indians, police brutality, Paul Gauguin, and a musical about street children in Brazil, he never was able to raise enough money to film them.
 Despite critical success in Europe and among other American independent filmmakers, he was by and large neither recognized nor supported in the US.
 He moved to England in the 1980s where he turned to writing.
 With his health deteriorating, he went back to Los Angeles in the late 1990s.

 He died in Los Angeles in December 2000.
 He is interred in the Hollywood Forever Cemetery, Hollywood, California.